 I like to be a free spirit.
 Some don't like that, but that's the way I am." - Princess Diana

-No one should be without at least one Fair Isle sweater in their wardrobe and this picture of Diana at the age of 19, shows how it's done!
-Fair Isle sweater, turtleneck and corduroy pants - it's the perfect ensemble for a countryside stroll.
+No one should be without at least one Fair Isle jumper in their wardrobe and Diana's jumper choice at the age of 19, shows how it's done!
+Fair Isle jumper, turtleneck and corduroy trousers - it's the perfect ensemble for a countryside stroll.

 Once you learn the technique of Fair Isle knitting, you can create beautiful designs with multiple colorways.
 We absolutely love this design by Caitlin Hunter - Ghost Horses.
 A top-down circular yoke sweater featuring all-over stranded colorwork, with a ring of horses galloping across the yoke!